2020-2021 BOM – Chair Barb Rubio

 The new Guild Fiscal Year is starting in July and so is the new Block of the Month (BOM) plan through the newsletter and Facebook group.

-I have planned the 2020-2021 BOM ready to start in August.
+The 2020-2021 BOM will start in August.
 Last year I focused on fabric choice and design and left it up to you to follow block instructions from a website.
 This year I will be focusing on one technique or skill each month.
 There will be two projects.

 Project Two – January – June, six months to make a Medallion Quilt with a star in the center and different sizes and shapes of borders working outward.